 Ducks are easy farm animals to build a house for because they don’t need anything fancy.
 They sleep on the ground, lay their eggs wherever they choose, and like a lot of moisture.
 The main reason for building them a place to live is for their safety, so a simple structure like this one we have will work just fine.

-Use these free duck coop plans to transform bits and pieces of leftover building materials into a safe and simple duck house for your flock of fowls.
+Use these free duck coop plans by thecapecoop to transform bits and pieces of leftover building materials into a safe and simple duck house for your flock of fowls.
 Exterior caulking can be applied to seal up gaps and cracks in the wood but since ducks like moisture, sealing up gaps is not essential.
-Detail Instructions at thecapecoop

 7- Large Duck House Plans

 Remember, a small duck house is fine for one or two free-ranging birds but more ducks will need space.
-Ducks need more space than chickens so allow 4-6 square feet per bird in the duck house and 10-25 square feet per bird in the run if they don’t range free.
+Ducks need more space than chickens so allow 4-6 square feet per bird in the duck house like this one by hipchickdigs and 10-25 square feet per bird in the run if they don’t range free.

 8- Pallet Duck House Plans

-Remember, when sourcing materials for your diy duck house, that though reclaimed materials can be great, they may be impregnated with chemicals.
+Remember, when sourcing materials for your diy duck house by yellowbirchhobbyfarm that though reclaimed materials can be great, they may be impregnated with chemicals.
 Take care to provide a safe environment for your ducks.

 9- Capacious Duck Duck House Plans

-When creating your diy duck house, consider the climate and conditions where you live.
+When creating your diy duck house by frankiemakes, consider the climate and conditions where you live.
 Will the ducks range free or spend a lot of time in their run in the winter?
 Design for your site.
-Detail Instructions at frankiemakes

 10- Chicken Or Duck House Made From An Old Packing Crate